susumutomita/ai-baseball-coach/tool/infrastructure/README.md

 ## Caution

 - Do not commit the `.env` file to public repositories as it contains sensitive information.
-- By using `build.sh` to load the environment variables, Terraform will have access to the Auth0 configuration information.
+- Use build.sh to load the environment variables.
+This allows Terraform to access the Auth0 configuration information.